Content: CC BY-NC-SA 4.0 | Code: MIT - see /LICENSE.md

 )

 The registry gives you an audit trail: which model is serving, who promoted it, when, and against what data it was validated.
-When a model misbehaves in production, you can trace back to the exact training run, data version, and configuration that produced it — the same provenance chain we built in Section 16.6, but now extended through deployment.
-Crucially, it also enables rollback: reverting to a previous model version means re-promoting an earlier registry entry and redeploying, which should be a single command rather than a three-hour scramble at 2am.
+When a model misbehaves in production, you can trace back to the exact training run, data version, and configuration that produced it, the same provenance chain we built in @sec-experiment-tracking, but now extended through deployment.
+It also enables **rollback**: reverting to a previous model version means re-promoting an earlier registry entry and redeploying, which should be a single command rather than a three-hour scramble at 2am.

 How a model serves predictions depends on the latency requirements and the volume of requests.
 There are two fundamental patterns, and most production systems use one or both.